-When this happens, the only thing you have control over is how you react, and whether or not you allow yourself to process the shit that you were gifted from the shit show.
+When this happens, the only thing you have control over is how you respond, and whether or not you make the choice to process the shit that you were gifted from the shit show.

 After awhile, the sensations won’t be as heightened.
 You’ll be able to start pulling yourself together.
 You’ll gain clarity.
 You’ll be okay.